dbt-labs/docs.getdbt.com/website/docs/guides/dbt-python-snowpark.md

     select * from int_results
     ```

-1. Create a *Markdown* file `intermediate.md` that we will go over in depth during the [Testing](/guides/dbt-ecosystem/dbt-python-snowpark/13-testing) and [Documentation](/guides/dbt-ecosystem/dbt-python-snowpark/14-documentation) sections.
+1. Create a *Markdown* file `intermediate.md` that we will go over in depth in the Test and Documentation sections of the [Leverage dbt Cloud to generate analytics and ML-ready pipelines with SQL and Python with Snowflake](/guides/dbt-python-snowpark) guide.

     ```markdown
     # the intent of this .md is to allow for multi-line long form explanations for our intermediate transformations